Oct 1, 2020

 Rental Car Insurance FAQs

-You need some form of car insurance when you rent a car.
+You need some form of coverage when you rent a car.
 Without it, you would have to pay out of pocket for any damage.
 Even a minor accident could cause thousands of dollars in damage.

-It depends on your policy.
+It depends on your insurance.
 Some insurers have a set amount they allot for a rental.
-For example, you may have $2000 in coverage.
+For example, you may have limits at $2000.
 If you open a claim and require a rental, your insurer will usually notify you of limits.

-If you have OPCF 20 on your policy, you can get a rental.
+If you have OPCF 20, you can get a rental.
 A quick call to your insurer can confirm this.

 Yes.
 Rental cars automatically come with basic protection.
 However, the basic amount is minimal.
 Any damage above these limits you would have to pay for out of pocket.